Campus Improvement Plan

 Title I:

-Funding Sources: Supplies - 199 PIC 23 - Special Education - $1,000, Webinars, supplies, substitutes - 199 PIC 11 - Instructional Services - 11.6399, 11.6116, Supplies, webinars, trainings - 199 PIC 23 - Special Education - 11.6399; 11.6239; 11.6299 - $2,940, Supplies - 199 PIC 30 - At Risk School Wide SCE - 11.6399, Supplies, extra duty, support staff - 199 PIC 99 - Undistributed - 11.6399; 11.6121, 23.6121; 23.6499; 13.6399, Operating Expenses - 211 - Title I, Part A - 61.6499 - $3,000
+Funding Sources: Webinars, supplies, substitutes - 199 PIC 11 - Instructional Services, Supplies, webinars, trainings - 199 PIC 23 - Special Education - Supplies, webinars, trainings - $1,070, Supplies - 199 PIC 30 - At Risk School Wide SCE - 11.6399, Supplies, extra duty, support staff - 199 PIC 99 - Undistributed - 11.6399; 11.6121, 23.6121; 23.6499; 13.6399 - $7,380, Operating Expenses - 211 - Title I, Part A - 61.6499 - $3,000

-Strategy 3: Specialists (MCLs, Interventionists, campus and district) will work with teachers to plan, model & coach, around data driven instruction and reteach lessons.
+Strategy 3: Specialists (MCLs, Interventionists, campus and district) will work with teachers to plan, model & coach around data driven instruction and reteach lessons.
 Coaching cycles will be used based on current student data and needs.
 Our paraprofessional and MCLs/interventionists will work with small groups of students.
 Administration will support teachers and interventionists through book studies and other professional resources.

-Strategy's Expected Result/Impact: Increase teacher leaders and student achievement.
+Strategy's Expected Result/Impact: Increase teacher leaders and student achievement

 Staff Responsible for Monitoring: Instructional specialist and administrators